aws-amplify/docs/docs/lib/geo/fragments/js/search.md

 First, create a map onto which you want to add the location search UI component.
 See the guide on [creating and displaying maps](~/lib/geo/maps.md).

-maplibre-gl-geocoder requires a geocoding API for executing the search requests.
-You can easily define a geocoding API that wraps the [Amplify Geo APIs](#search-apis).
-Finally add the geocoder control to the map.
+The location search UI component (`maplibre-gl-geocoder`) requires a "geocoding API" to facilitate location-based search.
+To define a "geocoding API", use the sample below that leverages Amplify Geo's `searchByText` capability.
+(See `const geocodingAPI = ...`).

+Finally, add the location search UI component (`MaplibreGeocoder`) to the map.

 ```javascript
 import Amplify, { Geo } from "aws-amplify";